-1C-5.
-Addressing Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors-Collaborating with Victim Service Providers.
-NOFO Section VII.B.1.e.
-Describe in the field below how your CoC regularly collaborates with organizations who help provide housing and services to survivors of domestic violence, dating violence, sexual assault, and stalking to: 1. update CoC-wide policies; and ensure all housing and services provided in the CoC are trauma-informed and can meet the needs of survivors.
+Collaboration with Federally Funded Programs and Victim Service Providers to Address Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors.
+NOFO Section V.B.1.e.

+Describe in the field below how your CoC regularly collaborates with organizations indicated in Question 1C-5 to: 1. update CoC-wide policies; and ensure all housing and services provided in the CoC's geographic area are trauma-informed and can meet the needs of survivors.